-Crafty Arts then moved from Ardleigh Green, Hornchurch to Lakeside Shopping Centre and had a stall in what was called the Pavilion.
-The Pavilion was known for it's out of the ordinary stores so Crafty Arts fitted right in with its sort after creative products.
-At that point Crafty Arts was best known in Lakeside for it's range of 3D Decoupage.
+The shop provided a wide range of products to a diverse customer base from professional artists to enthusiastic amateurs.
+The following year Nik and Lorraine had the opportunity to open a stall at the Pavilion at Lakeside Shopping Centre.
+The Pavilion was known for its out of the ordinary stores so Crafty Arts fitted right in with its sought-after creative products.
+At that point Crafty Arts was best known in Lakeside for its range of 3D Decoupage kits.

-Now over 22 years old, Crafty Arts has grown from strength to strength and E-Commerce Manager Jay has said "My parents have built Crafty Arts from scratch and have built a good reputation.
+Reminiscing on the past, Jay has said "My parents have built Crafty Arts from scratch and have built a good reputation.
 I intend to carry on the development of this service, as all of our customers are important to us.

 In the shops we have been fortunate to build relationships with our customers.
 We want to do the same online so customers can talk to us by phone, email and online chat.
 We are also happy to take orders online or over the telephone.
 The great thing about having an online service is that we are able to deliver world wide".